sebastianmenze/Tindeq-Progressor-climbing-strength-test-server/README.md

 ![/tindeq_assessment/static/Presentation1.gif](/tindeq_assessment/static/Presentation1.gif)

-The software also provides a training mode, where you can set reps, duration rest time and target force zones, here is an example f a traning session (the black line and blue line will be moving and you can adjust the location pf the red target boxes):
+The software also provides a training mode, where you can set reps, duration rest time and target force zones, here is an example of a traning session (the black line and blue line will be moving and you can adjust the location of the red target boxes):

 ![](training.png)